 “I’m running to protect the public services that were there for me and my family when we needed it most.”

-Jennifer O’Mara believes there is more that unites us than divides us, and she is committed to the idea of government working to serve the people.
-As an elected official, she will advocate for quality education for our children, affordable healthcare for all, good job opportunities for all skill levels, and the finest care for our veterans.
+Jennifer O’Mara believes there is more that unites us than divides us.
+She is committed to the idea of government working to serve and represent the people.
+As a member in the State House of Representatives, she will advocate for quality education for our children, affordable healthcare for all, good job opportunities for all skill levels, and the finest care for our veterans.
 Her dedication to public service is deeply rooted in her own experience, and her ability to deliver practical solutions has been similarly forged by her challenging personal journey.

 Jennifer attended Interboro High School, where a caring public school teacher recognized her struggles to cope with personal tragedy and encouraged her to channel her energies in a productive direction.
 Jennifer became a leader in student council, where she discovered her tremendous passion for government.
 She was elected to serve as a student representative on the Interboro School Board and subsequently attended a leadership camp sponsored by the Pennsylvania Association of Student Council (PASC).
 A decade later, Jennifer continues to volunteer with PASC by teaching a leadership seminar for student council members at the organization’s statewide leadership training program, and encouraging young women to become involved in government.

 As the daughter of a single mother with two younger brothers at home, affording college was a significant challenge.
 Jennifer worked three part-time jobs and, with the help of financial aid and student loans, she earned a dual degree in history and secondary education from West Chester University and became certified to teach in the Commonwealth of Pennsylvania.

 “I believe in government serving the people.
 We need to bring honest governance back to Harrisburg.”